tokenika/tokenika.github.io/content/Content.md

 # Who are we?

-BitSpace is an incubator focusing on creating synergies between exponential technologies, such as cryptocurrency, the Internet of Things, BCI, VR and AI.
-We combine these technologies to create new, innovative and disruptive solutions for the future.
-BitSpace is also an excellence center and does Bitcoin and blockchain consultancy.
-We build tailored blockchain solutions for our customers and arrange courses and seminars for businesses and for people in private.
+Tokenika is group of cryptospace entrepreneurs based in Poland, the biggest cryptomarket in Europe.
+We started with Bitcoin, then we were early adopters of BitShares, Steem and Ethereum, and now we bet on EOS.
+Generally, we specialize in blockchain systems based on Delegated Proof of Stake.

+Our primary focus is participation in building EOS infrastructure.
+Apart from that, we're active in three domains: long-term digital assets investments, blockchain consultancy and software house for building decentralized applications.

+As we have direct access to venture capital (both public and private), we also act as an incubator for start-ups around DLT (Distributed Ledger Technology).

-# Delegated Proof of Stake
+# Why Delegated Proof of Stake?

-#### What is it?
+#### What is DPOS?

 Delegated Proof of Stake (DPOS) is the fastest, most efficient, most decentralized, and most flexible consensus model available.
 DPOS leverages the power of stakeholder approval voting to resolve consensus issues in a fair and democratic way.
-All network parameters, from fee schedules to block intervals and transaction sizes, can be tuned via elected delegates.
-Deterministic selection of block producers allows transactions to be confirmed in an average of just 1 second.
 Perhaps most importantly, the consensus protocol is designed to protect all participants against unwanted regulatory interference.

-#### Why do we focus on DPOS?
+#### Why we focus on DPOS?

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam at porttitor sem.
 Aliquam erat volutpat.
 Donec placerat nisl magna, et faucibus arcu condimentum sed.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam at porttitor sem.